Black Snakeroot, Canadian Blacksnakeroot

 Sanicula canadensis L. is the correct and accepted scientific name for the Black Snakeroot.
 The genus and species were both named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 47 species in the Sanicula genus (as of 6-23-21 when this pie was last updated.
+As of 12-21-21 when this page was last updated, Plants of the World Online by Kew lists 47 species in the Sanicula genus.
 It is a member of the plant family Apiaceae with 440 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.